TextControl/txtextcontrol-reportingcloud-php/README.md

 Note, these instructions apply only to the sample applications and phpunit tests.
 When you use ReportingCloud in your application, set the username and password in your constructor or using the `setUsername($username)` and `setPassword($password)` methods.
 For an example of this case, see `demo/instantiation.php`.

-## Documentation generation
+## API documentation (phpdoc)

 All the source code in this component library is documented using [phpDocumentor](https://www.phpdoc.org/).

-To build the documentation, simply execute the following from the shell:
+You can read the [API documentation](https://goo.gl/mq7wPL) online, or build it yourself, using the following shell command:

 ```bash
 rm -fr ./src-docs && ./vendor/bin/phpdoc run --directory ./src --target ./src-docs --template clean